dspedroborges/world-view/README.md

 <img src="print.png" alt="Example image">

-> World View is an web app that allows the user to learn about the countries of the world, by clicking on their position on the map.
-There's also a quiz mode.
+> World View is an web app that uses LLM and allows the user to learn about the countries of the world by clicking on their position on the map.

 ### Adjustments and improvements